EvgeniiMaslov/python-playground/profile/NLP.md

 ### Stop words

 Stop words are common words in any language that occur with a high frequency but carry much less substantive information about the meaning of a phrase (for example: a, an, the, this, etc.).

 Historically, stop words have been excluded from NLP pipelines in order to reduce the computational effort to extract information from a text.
-Even though the words themselves carry little information, the stop words can provide important relational information as part of an n-gram.
+Even though the words themselves carry little information, the **stop words can provide important relational information** as part of an n-gram.

 Consider these two examples:

 * Mark reported to the CEO
 * Suzanne reported as the CEO to the board

 In your NLP pipeline, you might create 4-grams such as reported to the CEO and reported as the CEO.
 If you remove the stop words from the 4-grams, both examples would be reduced to "reported CEO", and you would lack the information about the professional hierarchy.

-Unfortunately, retaining the stop words within your pipeline creates another problem: it increases the length of the n-grams required to make use of these connections formed by the otherwise meaningless stop words.
+Unfortunately, **retaining the** **stop words** within your pipeline **creates another problem**: it increases the length of the n-grams required to make use of these connections formed by the otherwise meaningless stop words.

 So if you have sufficient memory and processing bandwidth to run all the NLP steps in your pipeline on the larger vocabulary, you probably don’t want to worry about ignoring a few unimportant words here and there.
 And if you’re worried about overfitting a small training set with a large vocabulary, there are better ways to select your vocabulary or reduce your dimensionality than ignoring stop words.